OpenClaw Multi-Model Setup: Stop Burning Money on the Wrong Model

 ollama pull nomic-embed-text

-Configure OpenClaw to use Ollama as an OpenAI-compatible endpoint:
+Configure OpenClaw to use Ollama for embeddings:

 memorySearch: